coderolls/coderolls-blog/_posts/java-programs/2022-10-13-largest-element-in-an-array.md

 ---

-The example java programs used in the above article can be found at this GitHub repository, [blogpost-coding-examples/java-programs/largest-element-in-an-array/](https://github.com/coderolls/blogpost-coding-examples/tree/main/java-programs/largest-element-in-an-array).
+The example Java programs used in the above article can be found at this GitHub repository, [blogpost-coding-examples/java-programs/largest-element-in-an-array/](https://github.com/coderolls/blogpost-coding-examples/tree/main/java-programs/largest-element-in-an-array).

 Please write your thoughts in the comment section below.